JaberAskari/TrafficAnalysis/readme.md

 # Introduction

 This project was a summer internship project for JAMK university of applied science.
 The subject was to figure out the amount of heavy traffic in Finland using open data offered by Finnish Transport Infrastructure Agency (vayla.fi) and Traffic Management Finland (digitraffic.fi).
 The goal of the project was to analyze the amount of road traffic, heavy marine traffic at harbors, heavy train traffic and airplane traffic.
 This can make it possible to be able to create good perspective of total heavy traffic in whole Finland.
 But the parts, that could be achieved, and implemented were road traffic and heavy train traffic.
+**Link to web page:** [https://aida2.labranet.jamk.fi/lam/](https://aida2.labranet.jamk.fi/lam/)

 # What has been done